Dragoon-Lab/LaitsV3/README.md

 ## Testing Dragoon ##

-More information about testing and installation of testing can be found in the tests folder under readme.md
+More information about testing and installation of testing can be found in the [Readme in test folder](tests/README.md)